radicallyopensecurity/Nonprofit-Ventures/course-materials/introduction/who-is-this-for.md

 * Right-brain folk (creatives, activists)
   * Activists and civil society folks can harness business to create sustainable vehicles for positive change
-  * Creative artists (art, music, performance, etc..) can leverage entrepreneurship to make their art financially sustainable
+  * Creative artists (art, music, writing, performance, etc..) can leverage entrepreneurship to make their art financially sustainable

 * I believe that we need a combined left brain-right brain approach for entrepreneurship
   * Business schools and "startup incubators" have a tendency to focus upon left-brain (practical) topics